nandoflorestan/pluserable/README.rst

 minimal interference, so your app can mostly keep its existing models.

 *pluserable* is highly configurable, you can make it do what you want.
+Features include:

+- User sign up.
+You can change the sign up form.
+- Optional email address confirmation step.
+- Log in and log out.
+- Forgot password (sends an email).
+- Reset password.
+- You can replace forms, templates, models, UI strings and email message content.

 It is gradually being refactored to support other web frameworks, too.